Hitakashi/Hitbox-Chat-Doc/user.md

 }
 ```

-There is also a special chatLog for broadcasters that is sent on privileged commands which includes who did what to who.
+There is also a special chatLog for broadcasters and editors that is sent on multiple actions.
+(Subscriptions, Followers, Bans, etc)

 ```json
 {